 You're now ready to install your countertop edging, Now that you've finished up on installing your kitchen counter tile.
-V Caps, bullnose tiles, and wood work very well as countertop edging.
+And V Caps, Bullnose tiles, and wood countertop trim all work very well for finishing off the job.

-V Caps allow you to finish off almost any tiling job with professional looking results.
-The lower leg of the V cap countertop tile takes the place of having to cut a separate countertop tile to face the front edge of the countertop base.
+V Caps allow you to quickly and easily finish off your countertop edging with professional looking results.
+The lower leg of the V cap countertop tile takes the place of having to cut a separate countertop tile to face the front edge of the kitchen countertop base.

-A bullnose tile is just like a standard counter tile, but with a finished edge along one side.
+Bullnose tile is just like your standard kitchen counter tile, but with a finished edge along one side.
 There are also bullnose tiles designed for corners of countertops.
 These have a finished edge on two sides.

 If your v cap countertop tile extends below the edge of your countertop base, use your finger behind the open gap, at the bottom edge to keep the grout in place.

-Using wood molding as a countertop edging is the easiest way to finish off the edge of your kitchen counter tile.
-To install your wood molding, simply lay your countertop tile flush against the edge of your countertop base.
+Wood countertop trim is the easiest way to finish off the edge of your kitchen counter tile.
+To install it, simply lay your countertop tile flush against the edge of your countertop substrate.

-Install your wood molding using 6d finish nails, then caulk the joints between your kitchen counter tile and the wood edging.
+Install your wood countertop trim with 6d finish nails, Be sure to countersink them into the wood and then caulk the joints between your kitchen counter tile and the wood edging.
 Be sure to use a caulk that matches your grout.

-A bullnose tile is just like a standard kitchen counter tile. but with a finished edge along one side.
+A bullnose tile is just like a standard kitchen counter tile.
+But have a finished edge along one side.
 There are also bullnose tiles designed for corners of countertops.
 These have a finished edge on two sides.